bluehalo/ngx-leaflet-markercluster/README.md

 > Extension to the @bluehalo/ngx-leaflet package for Angular.io
 > Provides leaflet.markercluster integration into Angular.io projects.
 Compatible with Leaflet v1.x and leaflet.markercluster v1.x
-> Supports Angular v19 and Ivy, and use in Angular-CLI based projects

 ## Table of Contents